 Say Hello to our wonderful domestic staff, the girls are all from the same remote village up in the hills on the boarder of Burma.
 They cook all your tasty food, make sure your room is clean and fresh and are generally very gentle and kind people.

 Say Hello to our dedicated Interns from all over the world – The Hope team and Hope’s clients all work together with Universities helping to train badly needed staff for all sorts of related diciplins.

-Simon Mott is the founder and program creator (retired) Simon’s history includes managing residential rehabs, criminal justice substance misuse services, as well as managing public services for the local government in London.
+Simon is the founder and program creator of Hope Rehab Center.
+(Retired) Simon’s history includes managing residential rehabs, criminal justice substance misuse services, as well as managing public services for the local government in London.
 Read Simon’s personal story in The Independent or The Telegraph

 Like many addiction experts Simon Mott has experienced addiction from both sides of the fence, having been a client in rehabs gives Simon an insider’s point of view.